dguzh/geoparser/README.md

 ### Annotating and Preparing Training Data

-Once you have your dataset, use the `annotate` method to convert the text and annotations into `GeoDoc` objects suitable for training:
+Once you have your dataset, use the `annotate` method to convert the text and annotations into gold `GeoDoc` objects suitable for training:

 ```python
 from geoparser import GeoparserTrainer